Nicky Hopkins: The Who

 Hopkins was first invited to join the Who by Shel Talmy in 1965, while recording their debut album My Generation.
-His trademark licks and fills bounced effortlessly off the rest of the band and he received a rare songwriting co-credit for the riotous instrumental "The Ox".
-Due to the band breaking ties with Shel Talmy, he didn't record again with the band until the quirky single "Dogs" in 1968.
-However he was front and centre for the Who's Next album in 1971, contributing massively to "The Song Is Over" and "Getting in Tune".
+Hopkins received a rare songwriting co-credit for the instrumental "The Ox".
+Due to the band breaking ties with Talmy, Hopkins didn't record again with the band until the single "Dogs" in 1968.
+He next contributed to the Who's Next album in 1971, contributing to "The Song Is Over" and "Getting in Tune".
 In addition, during those sessions he played on the single "Let's See Action" as well as "Too Much of Anything".
-His worth and repute among fellow musicians was such that Pete Townshend offered him a full-time role in the band, though he later couldn't remember saying this.

-Hopkins missed the Quadrophenia album, before making a full return in 1975 on The Who by Numbers.
+Hopkins did not play on the Quadrophenia album, and returned in 1975 on The Who by Numbers.
 He was also a key instrumentalist on the soundtrack for Ken Russell's 1975 film Tommy; Townshend had wanted Hopkins to play on the original 1969 album.
 Hopkins played piano on several tracks and is acknowledged in the album's liner notes for his work on arrangements for most of the songs.

-In later years Hopkins always maintained a soft spot for the band, stating they were probably his favourite act to work with.